-“National Standards for Foreign Language Learning & the Less Commonly Taught Languages,” Invited Presentation, Special Language Program & African and Middle Eastern Languages Program Winter Quarter Colloquium, Stanford, CA, February 28, 2008.
+“National Standards for Foreign Language Learning & the Less Commonly Taught Languages,” Invited Presentation, Special Language Program & African and Middle Eastern Languages Program Winter Quarter Colloquium, Stanford University, CA, February 28, 2008.

 “Short Stories, Long Journeys: Traversing the Boundaries of Literature & Nation” presented at the 36th Annual Conference on South Asia, Madison, WI, October 14, 2007.

-“Integrating Proficiency Standards in the Less Commonly Taught Languages Classroom,” invited lecture for the Fulbright Language Teaching Assistant Orientation, Stanford, CA, August 15, 2007.
+“Integrating Proficiency Standards in the Less Commonly Taught Languages Classroom,” invited lecture for the Fulbright Language Teaching Assistant Orientation, Stanford University, CA, August 15, 2007.

-“Short Stories, Long Journeys: Negotiating National Identity in an Early 20th Century Hindi Journal,” presented at the Center for South Asia Studies, Graduate Student Lecture Series, Berkeley, CA, February 23, 2006.
+“Short Stories, Long Journeys: Negotiating National Identity in an Early 20th Century Hindi Journal,” presented at the Center for South Asia Studies, Graduate Student Lecture Series, University of California, Berkeley, CA, February 23, 2006.

 “Voices from Home & Abroad: Constructing a Modern Indian Nation & Canon in the pages of the Hindi Literary Journal Sarasvati,” presented at the Association for Asian Studies Annual Meeting, Chicago, IL, March 31- April 3, 2005.

-“Representing a Nation: Sarasvati & the Construction of a Modern Hindi Literary Canon,” participant, dissertation writing workshop with Dr. Mieke Bal; Townsend Center, Berkeley, CA, November, 2004.
+“Representing a Nation: Sarasvati & the Construction of a Modern Hindi Literary Canon,” participant, dissertation writing workshop with Dr. Mieke Bal; Townsend Center, University of California, Berkeley, CA, November, 2004.

-“Representing a Nation: Sarasvati & the Construction of a Modern Hindi Literary Canon,” participant, dissertation workshop: “Rewriting South Asian History,” Berkeley, CA, April 17-20, 2003.
+“Representing a Nation: Sarasvati & the Construction of a Modern Hindi Literary Canon,” participant, dissertation workshop: “Rewriting South Asian History,” University of California, Berkeley, CA, April 17-20, 2003.